“And so this is freedom.” Peering up at the tall buildings dotting the skyline around

 Take the inheritor of a fortune, who has an opportunity thrust upon him, an economic privilege which he has not earned and for which he may be wholly incompetent.
 Individual ability is rarely inherited with the money.
 But by virtue of that power he is primed to exploit his fellow citizens, whose own opportunities are thereby diminished.
 His position bestows upon him a further opportunity to increase his fortune without making any individual contribution to the social character of the nation.

-The money which was a source of distinction to its maker becomes a source of individual demoralization to its inheritor.
+The money which is a source of distinction to its maker becomes a source of individual demoralization to its inheritor.
 His life is organized for the purpose of spending a larger income than any private individual can really need.
 In time it can hardly fail to corrupt him.
 As a consequence, the social bond upon which the political bond depends is loosened.
 The result is class envy on one side, and class arrogance or contempt on the other, unity coming at a cost of a mixture of patronage, servility and debt.

-had taught this, could the lesson be revived?
+has taught this, could the lesson be revived?
 Union College